sourcefuse/loopback4-microservice-catalog/services/task-service/openapi.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-a Reusable, customizable and workflow based task service.
+a Reusable, customizable and workflow based task service

 Base URLs: